 This pull-up band kit can be a helpful tool when trying to crank out a bunch of reps or work on building strength to get a regular pull-up sans resistance band.
 The Rogue Monster Bands are very durable and well-constructed resistance bands (made with latex rubber), and I felt confident in their ability to hold me while I was cranking out pull-ups.

 The only things I don’t like about these bands are pretty minor: they stink.
 My hands smelled like a rubber band factory for a full day after handling these (even after washing my hands).
 They also have a slight powdery residue that will probably come off on your hands when you use them.
 Hey, free chalk for your lift after, amiright?

-Best Budget Resistance Band Set: Renoj Resistance Bands
+Best Budget Resistance Band Set: Living.Fit Resistance Bands

 Good for: Someone that wants affordable and versatile resistance bands

-She did like that the bands can combine for up to 100 pounds of total resistance.
-They’re made of natural latex with a non-slip handle.
-Plus, they come with a little carrying case, which makes this an ideal option for travel.
+She did like that the bands can combine for up to 200 pounds of total resistance.

 Best Resistance Bands for Travel: Bodylastics Resistance Bands Set

 Good for: People who need portable resistance bands for when they travel